Parish of Saint Cyril and Methodius, Belgrade

-Congregation of the Mission bought a house in Požeška Street and opened a small chapel in it.
-The first mass was celebrated on 5 August 1929.
-There were Alojz Plantarič, who was named superior, and Andrej Tumpej who became the first pastor.
-Two more lay brothers joined them later.
-That is how the first Congregation of the Mission community was formed in Belgrade.
+The Lazarists bought a house in Požeška Street and opened a small chapel there.
+The first Mass was celebrated on August 5th, 1929.
+There were Alojz Plantarič, who was appointed as superior, and Andrej Tumpej who became the first parish priest.
+Two lay brothers joined them later.
+Thus, the first Congregation of the Mission community was formed in Belgrade.

-They decided to build a church, bought land next to the house and soon started building it.
-They entrusted architect Blaž Katušić from Zemun with the design.
-Alojz Wagner, pastor of the Christ the King parish, blessed the cornerstone on 18 August.
-The construction works started on 13 August 1929.
-The church was built in November already, and on 17 November 1929 it was consecrated by Archbishop Rodić in the honour of the holy brethren Cyril and Methodius.
-On this occasion, a statue of the holy brethren was brought from the church of St. Joseph in Celje.
-The statue had been blessed in 1851 by the blessed Bishop Anton Martin Slomšek who established Confraternity of Christian unity in that church.
+They decided to build a church.
+Then, they bought a plot of land next to the house and soon started building the church.
+They entrusted architect Blaža Katušić from Zemun with the design.
+Alojz Wagner, parish priest of the parish Christ the King, blessed the cornerstone on August 18th.
+The construction works started on August 13th, 1929.
+The church was already built in November, and it was consecrated by Archbishop Rodić, in honor of holy brothers Cyril and Methodius on November 17th 1929.
+On that occasion, a statue of the Holy brothers was brought from church of St. Joseph in Celje.
+The statue had been blessed in 1851 by the blessed Bishop Anton Martin Slomšek who established Confraternity for Christian unity in that church.
 The statue was placed in the main altar.
-That is the greatest treasure of this church.
+It represents the greatest treasure of this church.
 New altar was a gift from Ivan Tomažič, the Bishop of Maribor, and it was donated in a memory of the blessed Anton Martin Slomšek.
-The church is of the indoor type, with a semi-circular ceiling.
-It is 23 metres long, 10 metres wide and 9 metres high.
-The height of the tower is 23 metres.
-There is a signature above the main entrance to the church “MAY ALL BE ONE”.
+The church is of the hall church type, with a semi-circular ceiling.
+It is 23 meters long, 10 meters wide and 9 meters high.
+The height of the tower is 23 meters.
+There is an inscription above the main entrance: “MAY ALL BE ONE”.

-Archbishop’s office in Belgrade appointed Andrej Tumpej, CM, pastor on 30 December 1929.
-The parish establishment was confirmed by the state Ministry of Religious Affairs on 17 January 1930.
-The parish is located in the southwestern area of the city of Belgrade.
+Archdiocesan Ordinariate in Belgrade appointed Andrej Tumpej, CM, as the parish priest on December 30th, 1929.
+The establishment of parish was confirmed by the Ministry of Religious Affairs on January 17th, 1930.
+The parish is located in the southwestern area of city of Belgrade.

-When it was established, the new parish had about 2,500 believers.
-The same year already, there were 77 children baptisms, 32 weddings and 23 burials.
+When it was established, new parish had about 2,500 believers.
+There were already 77 baptized children, 32 weddings and 23 burials in the same year.
 Religious life was very rich.
-The number of believers started decreasing slowly, and after the communism era it started growing again and the religious life was activated again.
+The number of believers started decreasing slowly, and lately, after the communism era, it started increasing again and religious life is more active.

-The territory of the parish spreads on: Čukarica, a part of Savski Venac – Senjak, Dedinje, Rakovica, Mladenovac, Sopot, Barajevo, Lazarevac and Obrenovac.
+The territory of the parish spreads on the following municipalities: Čukarica, a part of Savski Venac – Senjak, Dedinje, Rakovica, Mladenovac, Sopot, Barajevo, Lazarevac and Obrenovac.

 Thank God for everything.
-The works of God never fail.
+The works of God never perish.

 Spiritual Assistant Petar Tashev